-Robin Hawdon’s comedies are amongst the most frequently produced around the world.
-Over the last decade he has had productions in major theatres in New York, Chicago, Paris, Berlin, Bonn, Warsaw, Tel Aviv, Sydney, Johannesburg, Russia, Scandinavia, Italy, etc, and at any one moment there are likely to be at least twenty productions of various titles, old and new, running in various countries and in diverse languages.
+Robin Hawdon’s plays include some of the theatre’s most popular comedies.
+Over the last decade he has had productions in major theatres in New York, Chicago, Paris, Berlin, Bonn, Warsaw, Tel Aviv, Sydney, Johannesburg, Russia, Scandinavia, Italy, etc. At any one moment there are likely to be at least twenty productions of Robin Hawdon titles running in various countries and in diverse languages.

-Here are described a number of the best known plays, as well as more recent titles, together with brief extracts from their international reviews, and short dialogue examples from each text.
+Here are described a number of the best known plays, together with extracts from their international reviews, and short dialogue examples from each text.

-New book of children's poems now published.
-See and order on Amazon.
+New book of poems for children now published.
+Order on Amazon.

 Latest production – Oct 2017 at The Mill at Sonning.

 Perhaps Robin Hawdon’s most popular play, with several hundred productions worldwide.
 A wedding day goes disastrously wrong, causing chaos to all concerned.

 ‘FRANTIC, frenetic and farcical, this wonderful comedy of errors is farce at it’s top.
 It’s close to Four Weddings and a Funeral for plot, intrigue and laughter.. and that’s saying something.’ – Slough Observer Oct 2017.